-Considerably more tacky than Ibiza Town and its suburbs is the notorious resort of San Antonio (Sant Antoni De Portmany) on the west coast where the worst (or best, depending on your point of view) of the ‘Ibiza Uncovered’ behaviour is to be found.
+The notorious resort of San Antonio (Sant Antoni De Portmany) on the west coast is where the worst (or best, depending on your point of view) of the ‘Ibiza Uncovered’ behaviour is to be found.
 It’s packed with mainly young singles from northern Europe who sleep by day and rave by night at well known clubs with famous guest DJs.
-There are plenty nice beaches nearby if you’re awake during the hours of sunrise.

 Not all of Ibiza is dedicated to wild nightlife.
 In fact, most of the northern half of the island is made up of unspoilt forest which proves very popular with cyclists and walkers.
 Santa Eulalia (Santa Eularia de’es Riu) on the east coast is Ibiza’s third largest tourist destination which is a long established resort particularly popular with families and couples.
 It’s nightlife is considerably more laid back and there are some nice sandy beaches in the area such as the beautiful S’Argamassa.
 The nearby resorts of Es Cana to the north and Cala Llonga to the south are also popular with families.